wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/visuals.md

 ### [ExRB - Extended Roombounds](https://www.nexusmods.com/newvegas/mods/71501)

-Adds/changes roombounds for some interior cells.
-Can provide better performance.
+Adds and changes roombounds for many interior cells throughout the Mojave Wasteland to improve performance.

 ### [Fallout 3 TTW Interior Optimization Project](https://www.nexusmods.com/newvegas/mods/85909)

-Optimizes more than 200 interior cells with roombounds and occlusion planes to improve the performance in the Capital Wasteland.
+Optimizes more than 200 interior cells with roombounds and occlusion planes to improve performance in the Capital Wasteland.

 #### Installation: